stryan/materia/README.md

 ## Run an update

-Assuming the plan was generated succesfully, you can now run the actual update:
+Assuming the plan was generated successfully, you can now run the actual update:

 ```
 $ materia update